Augani/simple-mongo-node/README.md

 **

-the other functions are
+-the other functions are -createUnique(name,uniqueField)
-find(name,condition, callback);
+-find(name,condition, callback);
-delete(name,condition, multiple, callback);
+-delete(name,condition, multiple, callback);
-update(name,condition, multiple, callback)
+-update(name,condition, multiple, callback)

-**Condition is also of the object type so a condition like {name: kofi} will update all records with the name kofi if multiple is set to true and just one if multiple is set to false, name refers to the collection name**
+**Condition is also of the object type so a condition like {name: kofi} will update all records with the name kofi** **if multiple is set to true and just one if multiple is set to false**
+**name refers to the collection name**
+*uniqueFiled is of the object type where the key is the field you want to set as the unique field and the value is 1 so for example  simple.createUnique("bin", {email: 1}); You can just call all the createUnique once by listing in one file and calling on launch then you can go ahead and write to the db with ease and read*

 # Installation

 - npm i simplemongojs

-# License

-MIT © Augustus Otu